A Grassroots Call to Ban Gerrymandering

 It’s not always easy to get people riled up about gerrymandering, but Michigan proved fertile for a grassroots revolt against it.
 The state is closely divided politically, yet ever since a Republican-controlled redistricting in 2011, the GOP has enjoyed a 9-5 dominance of the state’s congressional delegation and large majorities in the state legislature.
 The congressional map in metro Detroit includes some especially freakish shapes: the 11th district looks like a sleeping vulture, the 14th a bearded man meditating next to a crocodile’s jaws.
 Emails sent in 2011 between GOP congressional staffers, consultants, and the Michigan Chamber of Commerce, recently disclosed in a lawsuit, make the mapmakers’ partisan bias clear.
 “We’ve spent a lot of time providing options to ensure we have a solid 9-5 delegation in 2012 and beyond,” a Chamber executive wrote.

 Between 3,000 and 6,000 people came to Voters Not Politicians’ 33 town halls, Fahey says.
 They filled out surveys that asked if they wanted politicians to draw district lines, and if not, what process they’d prefer.
-Framing the question that way steered the group toward creating a citizens’ redistricting commission, like California and Arizona.
+Framing the question that way steered the group toward creating a citizens’ redistricting commission, as in California and Arizona.
 Specifics were hammered out in two in-person meetings of about 50 people, with others joining online via Google docs and Trello.
 “Anyone who wanted to be at the policy table could be,” Fahey says: “a birthing doula, a lawyer, teachers, a caterer, pastor, veterinarian, an HR lawyer.”

 The group took advice from Kathay Feng, executive director of California Common Cause, who helped create her state’s citizens redistricting commission in 2008.
 It also ran its draft by possible future allies, including the League of Women Voters, the NAACP, and the ACLU, to ensure it conformed to their endorsement criteria for redistricting reform.